 Yes, you can find a few how-to guides online… this one is complete for the person who wants a high-quality ongoing brew style.

-I fell in-love with Kombucha during my February trip to Maui, and have been buying it ever since.
-Recently I became a DIY’er, and with some trial and error now have a perfected ongoing brew process:
+I fell in-love with Kombucha during a trip to Maui, and have been buying it ever since.
+In 2017 I became a DIY’er, and with some trial and error now have a perfected ongoing brew process:

-- Start with this simple and perfect kit
+- Start with this simple and perfect kit, or get a SCOBY from a friend

-- Buy two extra jars, another SCOBY, organic sugar, tea, PH test strips, bottles, and a temp gauge
+- Buy two extra jars, another SCOBY, organic sugar, tea, PH test strips, bottles, and a temp gauge.
+You need a 1-gallon jar, tea, and sugar… the rest just makes it easy.
+Extra jars let you either make more tea, or make tea in weekly batches.

 - Start the first brew per the instructions.
-Keep in mind that the temperature of the tea, and its PH, are critical to a healthy and growing SCOBY (along with enough sugar)
+Keep in mind that the temperature of the tea, and its PH, are critical to a healthy and growing SCOBY (along with enough sugar).
+Some SCOBYs are very tolerant, but until you know your SCOBY, or its source, you will need to be more accurate.

 - Boil four cups of water